dpawlows/ComputationalPhysics/lessons/L1/commands1.rst

 This will show any “hidden” files.
 A file may be hidden in Linux by having the first character of the filename start with '..'
 You will notice that there are 2 strange files ’ . ’ and ’ .. ’ .
-The directory, ’ . ’ is Linux for "the directory that you are currently in", while ' .. ' is Linux for the directory one level down in the hierarchy.
+The directory, ’ . ’ is Linux for "the directory that you are currently in", while ' .. ' is Linux for the directory one level up in the hierarchy.
 So, for example you could execute:
 ``>> ls -a .``
 and you would see the contents of your cwd, exactly the same as ls -a.
 Or, you could do:
 ``>> ls -a ..``
-to see the contents of the directory one level down.
+to see the contents of the directory one level up.

 In the last two examples, ' . ' and ' .. ' were arguments provided to the ls command.
 I could replace the either of those with another directory to see its contents.
 Also, you can